mws262/qwop-controls/matlab/README.md

 ## MATLAB interface to QWOP
 Gradually adding basic support for running the game in MATLAB.
+Make sure `maven package:single` has occurred at some point so the right `.jar` has been created.

 ### What's available